 An article in the Wall Street Journal discussed whether or not the gluten-free diet has real health benefits.
 I had the pleasure of being interviewed in the video segment.
 In my initial discussion with the journalist, I was surprised to find that she thought the gluten-free diet’s popularity was due solely to celebrity influence and media hype.
 In fact, research by the Mayo Clinic reveals that the incidence of celiac disease has quadrupled since the 1950s.
 The Wall Street Journal author was not aware of the rise in medical need for a gluten-free diet, and she is not alone.

 Nutritional deficiencies in a gluten-free diet

 There is no denying a fad component to the phenomenon, and that will pass.
 The diet is difficult to adhere to if you do not have the negative reinforcement of illness with gluten ingestion.
 It is also expensive and socially inconvenient.
-When the fad component fades, we will still be left with an increasing population of people with celiac disease and non-celiac gluten sensitivity who need the gluten-free diet to stay healthy.
+When the fad component fades, we will still be left with an increasing population of celiac disease and non-celiac gluten sensitivity who need a gluten-free diet to stay healthy.
 But is it nutritionally sound and balanced?
 If not, what can we do to ensure that it is?

 Increasing the nutritional value of the gluten-free diet